medmunds/rainmachine-weather-purpleair/README.md

 your RainMachine logs (Settings > About > View Log), as well as your RainMachine model and firmware version, and which PurpleAir sensorId you're using (if public).

-As of July, 2021, RainMachine firmware runs Python 2.7.
+As of June, 2022, RainMachine firmware still runs Python 2.7.
 You'll need that old version of Python to work on this.
-(Newer models on firmware 4.0.1152 run Python 2.7.14, and older ones on firmware 4.0.1003 run Python 2.7.3.)
+(Newer models on firmware 4.0.1163 run Python 2.7.14.
+Older ones on firmware 4.0.1036 run Python 2.7.3, which is not capable of communicating with https://api.purpleair.com.)

 To develop, clone this repository.
 The [RainMachine SDK][rainmachine-sdk] is required,